phc-s/especivia-app/README.md

 ## Technologies ⚙️:

 Here you can verify all of the skills used to develop *Especivia*.
 Listed below, Programming languages and frameworks, Design and Tools / Environments.
-This section can be reviewed and is subject to changes.
+This section can be reviewed and is *subject to changes*.

 **Programming**